- Definition – A mixed economy means that part of the economy is left to the free market, and part of it is managed by the government.

 - Businesses are free to decide what to produce and price to pay, but there are government regulations on the environment, labour markets and abuse of monopoly power – limiting pollution

-- Economy largely driven by private investment and enteprise, but government can intervene to reduce fluctuations in economic cycle.
+- An economy largely driven by private investment and enterprise, but government can intervene to reduce fluctuations in the economic cycle.
 For example, reduce inflation or boost economic growth (fiscal policy)

 Examples of mixed economies

 Share of government spending as a % of GDP

 - Iceland (57%)